When Your Kitten Arrives:

 If you have a flea problem, we use Frontline our adult Siberians who are allowed outside on a leash.
 Some mild shampoos with flea control are also acceptable.
 AVOID Hartz Flea Drops as they are toxic.

 The kitten can be taught to be accept baths calmly.
-We bathe and gently blow dry cats and kittens as needed.
-A shampoo with aloe, oatmeal or lanolin will keep the skin from becoming too dry.
+Kittens can be taught to accept baths and a quick blow dry if needed.
+Always start with water in the sink, and a pitcher of warm rinse water only (work up to the sprayer over time).
+Use a cat specific shampoo without fragrance.
+This will reduce allergic reactions and prevent your kitten’s skin from becoming too dry.
 If you choose to take your cat to a groomer, ask them about their grooming process.
 Do not let them tranquilize your cat, and do not let them leave your cat unattended with a blow dryer.
 Your kitten has been raised with love and care, so please find a groomer that will work with you.

 INDOOR vs OUTDOOR

-We discourage declawing or the use of claw caps.
-A declawed cat cannot properly defend itself, and may learn to bite as a defense.
-Litter box habits may break due to tender feet.
-Claw caps are plastic caps that force the claw to remain extended, which is painful.
-If for any reason you are going to declaw the cat, we recommend laser surgery not conventional surgery.
+We discourage declawing, as it can cause poor litter box habits due to tender feet.
+Claw caps are plastic caps that force the claw to remain extended, which is painful for the kitten.
+If for any reason you must declaw your kitten, we recommend laser surgery which causes less damage.

-Please train you kitty to a sisal rope tree and he/she will not claw your furniture.
+Train your kitty to scratch a sisal rope tree and he/she will not claw your furniture.
 Get a tree that is tall enough for your kitty to stretch upright on when he/she is full-grown.
-Try to get one of sisal rather than carpet, as the kitty will think it is okay to claw the carpet of your home if his scratch post is of carpet.
-Have several scratching posts around the house, and during training, get them out in the middle of the room, where kitty will enjoy getting praise for scratching on them.
-Rub in catnip for an extra attractant.
+Rope is better than carpet.
+Keep several scratching posts in the house, and keep one in the middle of the room where kitty can watch the world.

-Your kitty will have had one vaccination at around 8 weeks of age.
-Because roundworm eggs can be passed from dam to kitten through nursing, the kitten will also have been given a routine de-wormer.
-Kitten will have been examined by our vet prior to leaving our cattery.
-Health records will be given to you on pick-up day or sent with the kitten.
-Our cattery is maintained free of feline disease, fungus and parasites.
-We do encourage you to take your new kitten to the vet within three days of receiving him/her to set up a vaccination schedule and a check up.
+Your kitty will have had one vaccination at around 9 weeks of age, (and perhaps a second series 4 weeks later).
+All kittens receive a routine de-wormer and flea treatment if needed.
+Kittens receive a veterinary exam prior to leaving our cattery.
+Vaccination records will be given to you on pick-up day or sent with the kitten.
+Full veterinary records are available on request.
+Our cattery is kept free of feline diseases, funguses and parasites.
+We encourage you to take your new kitten for a checkup with your new vet as soon as possible.

 REDUCING ALLERGIC REACTIONS